 How do you send messages to DNA matches that are more likely to get replies?
 Why don’t Ancestry users respond to your messages about their trees?

-Ancestry don’t mention this in their marketing, but there is an unfortunate truth that is easily learned by reading social media forums.
-Out of the millions of Ancestry users, many do not respond to messages asking for information or cooperation.
+Ancestry don’t mention this in their marketing, but there is one big drawback to the message sytem: many Ancestry members do not respond to messages asking for information or cooperation.

-But some people are more successful than others at getting replies to their messages.
 This article compiles the best tactics and advice across blog posts and social media, combined with my own experience over three years.
-And you’d like actual examples for inspiration?
-Read on.

 Ancestry Messages That Get Replies

 If you’ve hit a streak of no replies to your messages, it may seem that it’s not worth trying.